jtamboli07/BPMEWorkshop/services_Process_Project.md

     data.StateList.push("PATIENTCOLLECTIONS");

 ### Update State Locations user task
-First we need to create and add some data fields to the interface of the user task.
+First, we need to create and add some data fields to the interface of the user task.

  ![build_project](images/buildproject/16.png)

- Data fields to be created

-Now create a new user task and then add the following fields to the user task called "Update State Locations"
+Now create a new user task and add the following fields to the user task called "Update State Locations."

 ![build_project](images/buildproject/15.png)

-When you are done, right click the user task, click Form -> Open
+When you are complete, right-click the user task, click Form -> Open.

 We will create a form that looks like this.

 ![build_project](images/buildproject/17.png)

-Expand your Data section, bottom left corner in outline.
+Expand your Data section; bottom left corner in Outline.

 ![build_project](images/buildproject/18.png)

-Drag and drop the Case List parameter on your form.
+Drag and drop the Case List parameter on your Form.
 You can now change the properties of the pane as you like it.
 Mine looks like the image above.

-Now expand you Palette on the right and select the Modal dialog and put it between the "Update State Location" anf the toolbar.
+Next, expand your Palette on the right and select the Modal dialog.
+Put it between the "Update State Location" and the toolbar.
 You can click on the tool and release and then point your mouse pointer at the location where you want to drop the control and click.
-This is not a normal drag and drop action.
-This sometimes takes a little while to get used to.
+This is not a standard drag-and-drop action and sometimes takes a little while to get used to.

 ![build_project](images/buildproject/19.png).

-Next you can drag and drop the Case parameter from the Data section in your Outline to the modal pane.
-This may require a couple of drag operations before you succeed.
+Next, you can drag and drop the Case parameter from the Data section in your Outline to the modal pane.
+You may require a couple of drag operations before you succeed.

-Next you need to add a couple of buttons to your toolbar.
+Next, you need to add a couple of buttons to your toolbar.
 The close button should already be there.
-Add a "Add", "Update and "Delete" button to resemble my form.
+Add an "Add," "Update, and "Delete" button to resemble my Form.

-Next you need to create a rule that fires every time a user click on it.
-My rules looks like this.
+Next, you need to create a rule that fires every time a user clicks on it.
+My rules look like this.

 #### Add

-    //Populate the Action parameter with the value "add".
+    //Populate the Action parameter with the value "add."
 The process will use this in a conditional line to execute the add case data data.Action = "add";

     //Create a newCase temporary variable that will be stored in the Case data fields var newCase = factory.com_services_bom.createStateLocations();

-    //Store the value "ACTIVE" state of the newCase parameter.
+    //Store the value "ACTIVE" state of the new case parameter.
 This value needs to be in all caps.
-ENUM field values are always store in caps. newCase.state = "ACTIVE";
+ENUM field values are stored in caps. newCase.state = "ACTIVE";

     //Rename the modal dialog pane heading